 Part of the reason for increased supply is news that the group behind Nord Stream 2 says it aims to complete a pipeline to boost Russian gas supplies to Europe as soon as possible.

 This increase in production will be in order to match demand which could well rise even further as the word goes on lockdown under threat of the Covid-19 outbreak.
-Self isolation may mean more households expanding gas and for this reason there is a price prediction of an average of $2.33 MMBtu for 2020.
-This is even expected to climb into 2021 to $2.54 MMBtu.
+Self isolation may mean more households expanding gas and for this reason there is a price prediction of an average of $3.29 per MMBtu MMBtu for 2020.

 This price gain over the next two years that is being predicted could be a turning point as the spot price of Gas has been in decline since 2018 despite rising production.

 The increase in price of Natural gas may only come later in the year, partly because of the Covid-19 outbreak and its effect on the markets, but also because of the low inventory withdrawals from warmer weather.

 “In January, the Henry Hub natural gas spot price averaged $2.02/MMBtu, as warm weather contributed to below-average inventory withdrawals and put downward pressure on natural gas prices,” EIA said.